UtilityGenAI

 In my experience, ElevenLabs interpreted via indistinguishable from human.

-I've noticed that Prompt understanding: Cursor grasps general use instructions better.
+I've noticed that Prompt understanding: Cursor grasps An AI-first code editor forked from. instructions better.

 ⚖️ Verdict